MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

 Before deployment, there are several questions to consider when making the decision of how to manage a fleet of rugged or FLW devices:

-•	Will these devices shared?
+- Will these devices shared?

+  If yes, then <>
+  If no, then <>

-•	With whom will the devices be shared with?
+- With whom will the devices be shared with?
-•	How will the end user become productive when they pick up a device to work with?
+- How will the end user become productive when they pick up a device to work with?
-•	How is user switching and hand-off of the device handled?
+- How is user switching and hand-off of the device handled?
-•	What environments will these devices be utilized in?
+- What environments will these devices be utilized in?
-•	Do these devices need to be connected at all times or is there an offline scenario to consider?
+- Do these devices need to be connected at all times or is there an offline scenario to consider?
-•	Are these devices mission and/or business critical?
+- Are these devices mission and/or business critical?

 Once the questions above are answered, the next stage is to identify the platforms and scenarios to be implemented.